Frequently Asked Questions & Policies

 • Does PFM allow community organizations to set up a table at the market?

 PFM is proud to offer the market as a resource to other community-based nonprofits.
-Please review the requirements to confirm your organization qualifies and submit a interest form here.
+Please email contact@portlandfarmersmarket.org to learn more.

 Tours, Events & Programs